mitchellwrosen/mit/README.md

 #### mit commit

-Commit and push the working tree.
+Commit any uncommitted changes, and synchronize the current branch with its remote counterpart.

+FIXME the details below are inaccurate, as everything is changing.
+Everything.
+Okay, not everything.

 In detail: